GitHub Actions for content exchange

 Pulling translations from Lokalise

-After editing your translations and creating new keys in Lokalise, it’s time to sync these changes back to your hub branch.
+After editing your translations or creating new keys in Lokalise, you can sync these changes back to your hub branch.

 1. Create the Pull action

 Start by switching to the main branch of your repository.
-Create a .github/workflows/pull.yml file and include the pull action configuration.
+Then, create a .github/workflows/pull.yml file and add the pull action configuration to it.

 name: Pull from Lokalise